envoyproxy/learnenvoy/_articles/circuit-breaking.md

 It’s possible to implement circuit breaking in a few parts of your infrastructure, but implementing these circuit breakers within services means they are vulnerable to the same overload and failure we’re hoping to prevent.
-At the network level, we can combine circuit breaking with other traffic shifting patterns to ensure healthy and stable infrastructure.
+Instead, we can configure circuit breaking at the network layer within Envoy, and combine it with other traffic shaping patterns to ensure healthy and stable infrastructure.

-Circuit breaking is a great feature of Envoy, as it's always better for your services to fail quickly at the network level, and to gracefully prioritize important requests.

 ## Configuring circuit breaking

-Envoy provides a simple configuration option for circuit breaking.
+Envoy provides simple configuration r of circuit breaking.
 Consider the specifics of your system as you set up circuit breaking.

 Circuit breaking is specified as part of a Cluster (a group of similar upstream hosts) definition by adding a `circuit_breakers` field.
-In the API, this would be returned from the Cluster Discovery Service (CDS), either in the bootstrap config, or in a Cluster returned by the Cluster Discovery Service (XDS).
+Clusters are returned from the Cluster Discovery Service (CDS), either in the bootstrap config, or a remote CDS server .

 ## Circuit Breaker Configuration